Kaixhin/imitation-learning/README.md

 ```
 Results will be saved in `outputs/ALGO_ENV/m-d_H-M-S` with the last subfolder indicating the current datetime.

 Hyperparameters can be found in `conf/config.yaml` and `conf/algorithm/ALG.yaml`.
-To use algorithm- and number-of-trajectory-specific hyperparameters tuned with Ax [TODO: ref us], add option `use_optimised_hyperparameters=true`.
+To use algorithm- + number-of-trajectory-specific tuned hyperparameters [TODO: ref us], add option `use_optimised_hyperparameters=true`.

 ### Hyperparameter optimisation